Schedule a Grand Rounds

 - U.S. citizens are less healthy and have poorer access to health care than do Canadians. (“Access to Care, Health Status, and Health Disparities in the United States and Canada: Results of a Cross-National Population-Based Survey,” Am.
 J. Pub.
 Health, 2006)

 Your program might feature a single speaker analyzing problems in the current health care system and the case for national health insurance.
 Alternatively, you might consider a debate format, contrasting pro-national health insurance views with those advocating for market-oriented reform.
 Related issues such as tort reform and quality improvement can also be addressed.
+A sample of Dr. Ed Weisbart's grand rounds presentation is available here.

 This type of grand rounds can assist residency programs in fulfilling ACGME’s Systems-based Practice competency requirement.